 Today, GetFPV has become the leading online retailer for multirotor and FPV equipment, a position which Nilson has no intention of surrendering.
 Though the heart of the business is GetFPV, the future is focused on Lumenier, his design and manufacturing company producing state of the art/industry, airframes, motors, propellers and batteries.

 Initially, Nilson concentrated his efforts on building leading- edge airframes, but soon ran into a frustrating reality: as soon as his company had developed the latest and greatest frame, a competitor would copy it and he’d have to start over.
 Nilson decided to pivot his focus towards the powertrain side – the motors, batteries and propellers.

 Keeping Customers Happy

-Most drone makers don’t manufacture their own motors and certainly not to Lumenier’s exacting standards, which gives those producers the option of dealing with an American manufacturer.
+Design and engineering for the company’s products are completed at the Sarasota facility.
 “Customer support is very important to us: responding to emails and making a personal connection with people on the phone.
 Also, we maintain our product stock right here on our own shelves, so we have total control over our inventory,” he said.